natlou/object-oriented-design/README.md

 The object-oriented design has always been a critical part of the software engineering interview process.
 Most of the engineers struggle with the object-oriented design interviews (OODI) mainly because of the open-ended nature of the design problems that don’t have a standard answer.

-This module is a complete guide to master the OODI.
+This is a complete guide to master the OODI.
 It not only has a set of carefully handpicked case studies, which have been repeatedly asked at the top tech companies but also provides a thorough experience to handle different object-oriented design scenarios.

-In this module, you’ll be working on the following design problems:
+In this repository, we be working on the following design problems:

   Design a Library Management System